 Key Differences Between Electronic vs Mechanical Paintball Guns

-The pros and cons above tell most of the story, but let’s dive a little deeper into 5 key differences.
+The pros and cons above tell most of the story, but there are 5 key differences worth breaking down further.

 1. Electronic paintball guns have far more firing modes